Parsley Seed Essential Oil

 Medium - Strong

-Parsley Seed Essential Oil Uses
+Parsley Seed Essential Oil smells herbaceous, green and slightly woody.

 Major Constituents of Parsley Seed Oil